wala/WALA/README-Gradle.md

 The first time you open the WALA project, IntelliJ IDEA will synchronize its project model with the Gradle build configuration, including downloading some large supporting libraries.
-After the lengthy import process completes, **use “Run → Run… → After Opening Pristine Project” to perform some post-import configuration.** This also can take tens of minutes, but is only necessary in a clean, never-previously-built tree.
 [Be patient](#external-dependencies-patience-is-a-virtue) during the initial project open, especially if you have a slow network connection.

 ### Benign Warning About Non-Managed Maven Project